Emotional-Gaming-OSS/synaptic-wars-mvp-neuro-engine/README.md

 - `E` – Quantum Entanglement (utility)

 ## Notes
-- Emotional analysis is simulated for MVP; replace `NeuroBridge.callDeepSeekAPI` with real API calls for production
+- Emotional analysis is simulated for MVP.
-- Ability button status mapping is handled in `index-mvp.html` to match Q/W/E
+- Ability button status mapping is handled in `index.html` to match Q/W/E

 ## Troubleshooting
 - Blank page or module errors: use the local server option